p-wegner/coding-aider/docs/actions.md

 - Detects images in the clipboard
 - Saves the image to a unique file in the `.aider-docs/images` directory
 - Automatically adds the saved image to persistent files

+## RefactorToCleanCodeAction

+`RefactorToCleanCodeAction` refactors code to adhere to clean code principles and SOLID principles.

+Key features:

+- Analyzes and refactors code for clean code and SOLID principles
+- Provides detailed instructions for refactoring
+- Ensures refactored code maintains original functionality

+## DocumentEachFolderAction

+`DocumentEachFolderAction` generates documentation for each folder in the selected files.

+Key features:

+- Processes each folder and generates markdown documentation
+- Uses PlantUML to document dependencies and data flow
+- Updates existing documentation files if they already exist

+## FixBuildAndTestErrorAction

+`FixBuildAndTestErrorAction` fixes build and test errors in the project.

+Key features:

+- Supports both interactive and quick fix modes
+- Detects build and test errors
+- Provides a background task for the interactive mode to prevent UI freezing

 This documentation provides a comprehensive overview of the main actions in the Coding Aider plugin.
 Each action is designed to enhance the development experience by integrating Aider's capabilities into the IDE workflow.